grzeimann/Panacea/README.md

 # Panacea
-This package is intended to the base reduction pipeline for VIRUS and LRS2 at the Hobby Eberly Telescope.
-Instructions for installation and use at the Texas Advanced Computing Center (TACC) are below
+This package is intended to be the base reduction pipeline for VIRUS and LRS2 at the Hobby Eberly Telescope.
+Instructions for installation and use at the Texas Advanced Computing Center (TACC) are below.

 ## Getting Started with LRS2
-First point to the common python environment on TACC.
+To begin on TACC, point to the common python environment.
 In your home ".bashrc" file, add the following line at the bottom:
 ```
 export PATH=”/home/00115/gebhardt/anaconda2/bin:/work/03946/hetdex/maverick/bin:$PATH”
 ```